terraform-provider-openstack/terraform-provider-openstack/docs/resources/sharedfilesystem_share_access_v2.md

 * `access_level` - (Required) The access level to the share.
 Can either be `rw` or `ro`.

+* `metadata` - (Optional) One or more metadata key and value pairs for the share access rule as a dictionary of strings.
+Requires an OpenStack environment that supports Shared Filesystem microversion 2.45 (Antelope) or later.

 ## Attributes Reference

 * `id` - The unique ID for the Share Access.